ziyht/prom_to_click/readme.md

 ##

 ## todo

-* can set db name and table name in uri
-* support multi prometheus and clickhouse, maybe no need
-* to update core logic to PromHouse
+* to update core logic to PromHouse, maybe more efficient